Tag Archives: Online reputation management

 Current or former colleagues, employees, and/or romantic partners who, disappointed by a lack of an anticipated raise, promotion, or proposal, can (and do) deliberately publish private documents and photographs on internet forums…or doctor them to turn neutral information into false news.

 Lawsuits filed by former employees can contain highly detailed descriptions of the homes and behavior of family members.
-Such a claim recently became public and was published on a legal website.
+One such a claim became public and was published on a legal website.
 The focus of it was the private lives of one of the wealthiest families in America.

 How to Protect Yourself

 If there is little information online about you that you or your representatives have placed and have control over, whatever information third parties place online will dominate search results of your name.
+It may also appear in AI summaries about you and your organization.

 You can lose control over your public image if you become the focus of attacks, unfavorable media articles, lawsuits, #MeToo and other types of content that often populates the first page of HNWI’s Google results.
 It is far more difficult and time-consuming to regain that control than to establish it in the first place.
 Many of the issues we have resolved for our clients stem from exactly that situation.